 9. Provide Alternatives for Your Cat

 Remember, one of the reasons your cat might be chewing your cords is boredom.
-If you don’t want them to make your cords their toys, then you need to provide them with alternatives to play with.
+If you don’t want them to make your cords their toys, you need to provide them with alternatives.

 Take a trip to your local pet store and pick up some new toys for your cat.
-Since you know they like to chew on cords, try to find some toys that have a similar shape or material.
+Since you know they like to chew on cords, try to find some toys with similar shapes or materials.